EasyCorp/EasyAdminBundle/README.md

 EasyAdmin
 =========

+- An approximation to the addition of certain type of custom buttons to the list template

 [![Tests][1]][2] [![Code Quality][3]][4] [![Code Coverage][5]][6] [![Symfony 2.x and 3.x][7]][8]

 EasyAdmin creates administration backends for your Symfony applications with